mdenomy/foundation-demo/README.md

-# neat-demo
+# foundation-demo
-Simple demo app to practice with neat and bourbon
+Simple demo app to practice with Zurb foundation

+This app was based off of [https://github.com/mdenomy/neat-demo](https://github.com/mdenomy/neat-demo)

 **This is not intended to be a fully functioning app.**

-It only exists to play around with the neat and bourbon gems
+It only exists to play around with Foundation

 ## Seeding the Database
 To set up the application with some sample data, seed the database with the following command